Nem-Ajvaz/Group_Project_2/README.md

 WHEN I select to sign in <br />
 THEN I am navigated to the sign in form which will ask for my username and password. <br />
 WHEN I enter the correct username and password combination<br />
-THEN I am taken to my message history  <br />
+THEN I am taken to my chatroom list, where I can create new chatrooms  <br />
+WHEN I click on one room <br />
-WHEN I am in a message room with someone <br />
+THEN I am taken to the messaging interface with past messages <br />
+WHEN I use the web app on my tablet <br />
 THEN I get a responsive message interface <br />

 ## Design